 Additionally, Anthony has spoken as a whisky expert in the Talks at Google lecture series, and he has appeared in a number of national television commercials including as a judge in The Food Network’s Chopped: Open Basket series and as a Chef Instructor in KitchenAid’s Diamond Blender commercials.
 In 2008, Anthony was commissioned a Kentucky Colonel by Governor Steven L. Beshear for his work promoting and educating consumers about Bourbon.

-In his free time, Anthony sings with Voices of Gotham, an award-winning acappella chorus, and serves as the Artistic Director for Broadway Theatre Studio, a new play development workshop he founded in Manhattan.
+In his free time, Anthony sings with Voices of Gotham, an award-winning acappella chorus, and serves as the Artistic Director for Broadway Theatre Studio, a new play development workshop he founded in Manhattan where he will be producing his one-man show, The Imbible, in the 2014 New York International Fringe Festival.
 He is also an active member of The Amateur Astronomers Association of New York, and can often be found at community outreach events guiding views through his prized Meade LX200 telescope.